mralexjuarez/lsyncd-tutorial/Readme.md

   6: /var/www/html/wordpress/wp-content/plugins/akismet/_inc/
 ```

-## One More Thing
+## Possible Issues with File Syncing

-#### WARNING - Restarting lsyncd can delete files you may not be expecting it to. - WARNING
+#### WARNING - Restarting lsyncd can delete files on remote servers and you may not be expecting it to. - WARNING

 From lsyncd documentation.